nihaljn/smart-snake/README.md

 2. Clone the repository locally.
 3. Move to the root directory and run: `python3 population.py`

+## Summary
+This project aims to implement an AI based agent which learns to play the classic snake game using Neuro Evolution (Training a Neural Network using Genetic Algorithm).
+However, the major focus in the project is to use and test a variation of genetic algorithm using the concept of "gene pool mixing".
+Inspired from real life biological systems, in this kind of approach multiple populations are evolved over different environments and occasionally few individuals are migrated from one environment to another.
+Hence, inducing genetic variability.
+This occasionally produces hybrid individuals possesing the best qualities of multiple populations.
+Results are faster evolution rates and better individuals (solutions).

 ## Introduction
 Genetic Algorithms (GA) are nothing but optimization algorithms.
 In this project we used Neuro Evolution to teach the snake to learn to play.
 What this means is that there is a neural network which takes certain inputs which is the percept for the snake and computes and output decision to move in any of the four directions.